 Garlic BBQ dressing: This pareve dressing recipe is as simple as mixing equal parts mayonnaise and barbecue sauce, garlic powder, and hot water.
 Stir and pour over salad.

-Can I marinate raw chicken?
-Yes, you can marinate chicken in your favorite marinade overnight and cook as directed: 6 minutes on each side in a hot skillet.
+Usually you are going to marinate raw ingredients although you can lightly sear the chicken before it marinates as well.
+For this recipe, marinate chicken in your favorite marinade overnight and cook as directed: 6 minutes on each side in a hot skillet.

-- We like to eat this salad as our shabbos lunch with challah and maybe a kugel.
+- We like to eat this salad as our Shabbat lunch with challah and maybe a kugel.

-- Try eating it with a side of soup like our mushroom barley or easy sweet potato soup.
+- Try eating it with a side of soup like our Hearty Mushroom Barley or Easy Sweet Potato Soup.

-- Start with salad then skip straight to dessert like our snickerdoodle blondies or chocolate chip blondies.
+- Start with salad then skip straight to dessert like our Snickerdoodle Blondies or Chewy Chocolate Chip Blondies.

 BBQ Chicken Salad